matrix-org/matrix-spec-proposals/proposals/4081-claim-fallback-keys-on-network-failure.md

 return the fallback key anyway, and the client would not be able to detect this.
 For this reason, it feels like security theater to add this flag.

-A malicious actor who can control network conditions can force a client to use a fallback key by temporarily preventing two homeservers from communicating.
-Previously, the only way a malicious actor could force a client to use a fallback key would be to claim all the OTKs before the client had a chance to upload more.
+A malicious actor who can control network conditions (but not the servers themselves) can force a client to use a fallback key by temporarily preventing two homeservers from communicating.
+Previously, the only way such an actor could force a client to use a fallback key would be to claim all the OTKs before the client had a chance to upload more.
 Therefore, this MSC increases the ways attackers can force clients to use fallback keys.
 Fallback keys weaken forward secrecy.
 It is assumed that "most" sessions will be set up using OTKs and not the fallback key.
 If this assumption holds,